-Students and parents are encouraged to talk with a school counselor, teachers, or principal to learn about course offerings, the various graduation requirements, and early graduation procedures.
-Each year, students in grades 8 through 11 will be provided information on anticipated course offerings for the following year and other information that will help them make the most of academic and CTE opportunities, as well as Information on the importance of postsecondary education.
-[See Graduation Requirements and Class Ranking.]
+High school students and their parents are encouraged to talk with a school counselor, teacher, or principal to learn more about course offerings, graduation requirements, and early graduation procedures.
+Each year, high school students will be provided information on anticipated course offerings for the next school year and other information that will help them make the most of academic and CTE opportunities, as well as information on the importance of postsecondary education.

-The school counselor can also provide information about entrance examinations and deadlines for application, as well as information about automatic admission, financial aid, housing, and scholarships as these relate to state colleges and universities.
+The school counselor can also provide information about entrance exams and application deadlines, as well as information about automatic admission, financial aid, housing, and scholarships as these relate to state colleges and universities.
 The school counselor can also provide information about workforce opportunities after graduation or technical and trade school opportunities, including opportunities to earn industry-recognized certificates and licenses.